Title IX/Sexual Harassment

 • The Parties may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence.

-• Any provision in the College’s code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the Grievance Process.
+• Any provision in the University’s code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the Grievance Process.

 Informal Resolution